buntine/p-prime-prime/CONTENT.md

 # P′′ - The Original Brainf*ck

-When we think of esoteric programming languages, most of us quickly gravitate towards, the now infamous, [Brainfuck](aaa) - a super minimal programming language that achieves [Turing Completeness](aaa) in just six simple instructions (not including the two instructions for I/O).
+When we think of esoteric programming languages, most of us quickly gravitate towards one in particular: the infamous [Brainfuck](aaa) - a super minimal programming language that achieves [Turing Completeness](aaa) in just six simple instructions (not including the two instructions for I/O).

 The incessantly lovely Brainfuck was created in 1993 by Urban Müller in an attempt to construct a usable - albeit barely - programming language with a compiler under 1024 bytes.
 Why 1024 bytes?
 Well, he had been inspired by Wouter van Oortmerssen's [FALSE](aaa), a stack-based language with a compiler of exactly 1024 bytes.
 So I guess you could say it was a competition of sorts.

-In this article, we will see that Brainfuck is actually an informal dialect of a programming language invented in Italy 30 years prior: Corrado Böhm's P′′ (or "P Prime Prime").
+In this article, purely for the fun of it, we will see that Brainfuck is actually an informal dialect of a programming language invented in Italy 30 years prior: Corrado Böhm's P′′ (or "P Prime Prime").

 Let's talk about a bit about Corrado Böhm's place in the history of Computer Science before we get into the nuts and bolts of his decidedly strangely-named creation.